LEED® - Leadership in Energy and Environmental Design

 LEED® - Leadership in Energy and Environmental Design - is a system of certification of building's sustainability that is born on a voluntary basis and is applied in over 140 countries worldwide.
 The LEED standard was born in America by the USGreen Building Council (USGBC), a non-profit association founded in 1993 whose aim is the promotion and development of a global approach to sustainability, giving recognition to virtuous performances in key areas such as environmental and human health.

-Green Building Council Italia (GBC Italia) is a non-profit association that is part of the international network of GBCs present in many other countries; it is a member of the World GBC and a partner of USGBC.
+Green Building Council Italia (GBC Italy) is a non-profit association that is part of the international network of GBCs present in many other countries; it is a member of the World GBC and a partner of USGBC.
 It shares with these associates the objectives:

 to foster and accelerate the diffusion of a sustainable building culture, guiding the transformation of the market;